 From May 2014 to September 2014, I was the sole carer of my mother as she fort her battle with pancreatic and liver cancer which sadly she didn’t manage to fight.
 But, through my blog, I found a voice and it meant I could share my feelings.
 As a carer sometimes you do not have a voice but please know that their are charities who can support you, such as Maggie’s.

-Then in November 2015, it was my turn and I was diagnosed with Breast Cancer, Stage 4.
-It certainly was not always easy, a bit like a roller coaster but they got it and I finished all treatment in April 2017 and its now about staying focused and walking away from stress.
+Then in November 2015, it was my turn as I was diagnosed with Breast Cancer, Stage 4.
+I am not going to lie it certainly was not always easy, it was like been on a roller coaster that you couldn’t get off till it was all finished all in April 2017.
+Then I embarked on the hardest part as a different person to stay focused and learn to walk away from stress.

-I did the Royal Marsden half marathon in March 2017 and was really amazed as I managed to do the 14 miles in 4 hours not bad and raise over £1.500.
+I decided to do the Royal Marsden half marathon in March 2017 as I needed a challenge and was pleasantly surprised with minimal preparation that I managed to do the 14 miles in 4 hours, not bad and raise over £1.500.